mitogen-hq/mitogen/docs/ansible.rst

             dest: "~{{item}}/.bashrc"
           with_items: "{{user_directory}}"

-The recycling behaviour does not occur for direct connections from the Ansible controller, and it is keyed on a per-host basis, i.e. up to 20 interpreters may exist for each directly connected target host.
+The recycling behaviour does not occur for direct connections from the controller, and it is keyed on a per-host basis, i.e. up to 20 interpreters may exist for each directly connected target host.